An Unbreakable Spirit of Strength and Survival

-Zeenat is the Founder & Director of YOU*th Inspire; an award winning educational initiative which seeks to nurture a voice of change in young people through creative engagement with law, human rights and politics.
+Zeenat is the Founder & Director of YOU*th Inspire; an award-winning educational initiative which seeks to nurture a voice of change in young people through creative engagement with law, human rights and politics.

 Zeenat has diverse experience in the charity sector.
 She has worked with the Industry and Parliament Trust, MOSAIC, Bar Pro Bono Unit and Restless Beings.
-She is delegate for Remembering Srebrenica.
+She is a delegate for Remembering Srebrenica.